locuslab/robust_union/CIFAR10/README.md

 ## Pretrained Models
+Pretrained models for each of the training methods discussed in the paper are available at [this link](https://drive.google.com/drive/folders/1EPMYz5VqjhhJaxcpUgAiZvqS3bYbnjHM?usp=sharing)
+Please download these models in the folder named `Selected`  in order to test the models.
+The testing code is automatically designed to pick the models from that folder.
 Pretrained models for each of the training methods discussed in the paper are available in the folder `Selected`
 The testing code is automatically designed to pick the models from the folder.